Aleut language: Revitalization

 Revitalization efforts are a recent development for the Aleut language and are mostly in the hands of the Aleuts themselves.
 The first evidence of the preservation of the language came in the form of written documentation at the hands of the Russian Orthodox Church missionaries.
 However, as the historical events and factors transpired, Aleut's falling out of favor has brought upon a necessity for action if the language is to survive much longer.
 Linguistic experts have been reaching out to the Aleut community in attempts to record and document the language from the remaining speakers.
 Such efforts amount to "100 hours of conversation, along with the transcription and translation in Aleut, that will be transferred to compact disks or DVDs".
 If Aleut does go extinct, these records will allow linguists and descendants of the Aleutian people to pass on as much knowledge of the language as they can.
 Efforts like this to save the language are being sponsored by universities and local community interest groups, like the Aleutian/Pribilof Islands Association Task Force for Language Revitalization, while government relations with the Aleut people are severely limited.
 Similarly to the native languages of California, the native languages of Alaska had been given little attention from the United States government.
 While linguists are working to record and document the language, the local Aleutian community groups are striving to preserve their language and culture by assisting the linguists and raising awareness of the Aleut population.

+There is an Aleut course named Unangam Qilinĝingin on Memrise.